Marked snowshoe trail - RED - Steinhaug

 Good to know about our marked snowshoe trails

-Green trail - Rebus race at Synhaug
+Green trail - Scavenger hunt at Synhaug

 Yellow trail - Bøastølen